-DigitalFutures is attending the second Global Blockchain Summit and International Blockchain Week in Shanghai that will take place from September 19-24, 2016.
+DigitalFutures attended the second Global Blockchain Summit and International Blockchain Week in Shanghai that took place from September 19-24, 2016.

 Sponsored principally by Microsoft, one of the event slogans is “uniting the networks” and it seems that the event at the Hyatt on the Bund in Shanghai, Sept.
-19-24 is attracting companies and organizations from around the world.
+19-24 attracted companies and organizations from around the world.